CRR7735/Dynamic-Gov-Project-Framework/Introduction.md

 * Results:	Consistently deliver value to executives, staff, and stakeholders over time.
 * Resource Management:	Manage agency resources to complete our initiatives with the highest efficiency and effectiveness.

-This philosophy coalesces with the project principles described later in this package.
+This philosophy coalesces with the project principles described below.

 ## Principles
 Thre are six principles for projects to guide you and your team’s behavior: